- 1 Delonghi ESAM2800

 ESAM4200 Vs ESAM2800

 We’re making the point several times in this review, but as it comes up in the customer reviews and comments it’s worth reiterating.
 The most basic way to compare machines is by price, as it’s no secret that you get what you pay for.
-As such, the ESAM4200 is the more expensive machine, and it shows if you compare like for like.
+As such, the ESAM4200 is the more expensive machine, and it shows if you compare like for like, particularly as the smarter looking of the two.
 Ultimately, what it comes down to is two questions.
 Firstly, can you afford the slightly more expensive ESAM4200?
 Secondly, are you happy to pay that little extra for a step up in quality?
 If the answer to both of those is yes, you need to be looking here instead!

 Manual Milk Frothing Is Excellent